 College expenditures types

 According to the HSBC survey that was conducted globally, on average, households spend around $99,400 on education.
-The same survey showed that over 60% of parents had to stop doing the hobbies to save money for education, and 85% of students have to work while studying.
+The same survey showed that over 60% of parents had to stop doing the hobbies to save money for education, and 85% of students have to work while studying with case study writing.